schmoelder/diss/doc/04_implementation/04_optimization.md

 In many complex optimization cases, optimization variables cannot be passed directly into an objective or nonlinear constraint function.
 Instead, a sequence of processing steps is required to derive the metrics computed by those functions.
-Take, for example, the fitting of adsorption parameters (see {numref}`adsorption_parameters`).
+Take, for example, the fitting of adsorption parameters (see {numref}`adsorption_parameters`): the optimization variables must first be mapped to the corresponding parameters of the binding model, which are deeply nested within the {class}`~CADETProcess.processModel.Process` object.
-Here, the parameters are deeply nested within the {class}`~CADETProcess.processModel.Process` object, specifically as part of the binding model in one of the unit operations of the process flow sheet.
-There, each optimization variable must be mapped to the corresponding model parameter.
-Before calculating objectives, the process needs to be simulated, and the simulation results have to be passed to the {class}`~CADETProcess.comparison.Comparator` to compute the difference metrics by comparing the output with experimental reference data (see {numref}`comparison`).
+The process is then simulated, and the results are passed to the {class}`~CADETProcess.comparison.Comparator`, which computes difference metrics against experimental reference data (see {numref}`comparison`).
 {numref}`evaluation_example_comparator` shows the steps typically required for this calculation.

 ```{figure} ./figures/evaluation_example_comparator.png